snd/criterion/README.md

 // -> [4]
 ```

-you can see how this allows mixing *condition-objects* with arbitrary sql. use it to keep *raw-sql* to a minimum.
+you see how this allows mixing *condition-objects* with arbitrary sql: use it to keep [raw-sql](#raw-sql) to a minimum !

-*sql-fragments* can be mixed with *condition-objects* inside boolean operators:
+*sql-fragments* can be mixed with *condition-objects* inside boolean operations:

 ``` js
 var c = criterion({